bitNathan/YourPalate/README.md

 After logging in and creating an account if necessary.
 The user is directed to our home page.
 This page contains all the links users need to use the program successfully.

 ![image](https://github.com/user-attachments/assets/764a5976-0778-42d8-a680-dbf8bd8899bb)
-_YourPalate home oage shown above_
+_YourPalate home page shown above_

 Each user is required to create or log into an account when accessing the website.